algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

 #### Goal and Vision
 <!-- our end goal with this project -->
+We are making a perfect Pac-Man clone.
+We will use the Original assets and copy exactly the game mechanics.

 ### What is Pac-Man ?
 <!-- Explain what is pacman + image to be pretty -->